 Grade 1 A+ Stigmas only.
 It is also known as 'All Red.'

 Grade 2 A It includes the yellow-white style ends of the stigma along with the stigmas.

 Grade 3 B It includes the entire style and the stigma, all attached.

-This spice is an expensive one whose sale witnesses a lot of malpractices.
-You can make sure you buy the most authentic and exorbitant quality without being conned or scammed with this information.
+This spice is an expensive one whose sale witnesses many malpractices.
+You can ensure you buy the most authentic and exorbitant quality without being conned or scammed with this information.

 Make sure you buy from a trusted seller.
-Please contact multiple sellers and enquire before buying.
+Please get in touch with multiple sellers and enquire before buying.

 Although costly, this spice has multiple uses.
 You can use it to make your dish fancy or add extra flavor to a boring glass of milk.

 This remarkable spice is a globally acclaimed must-have.